 The Commonwealth Council on Aging is composed of citizens from all walks of life and all geographic areas of the Commonwealth.
 The Council promotes an efficient, coordinated approach by state government to meeting the needs of older Virginians.
-View here for an overview of the Council.

 The Council on Aging prepares an annual report for the Governor and General Assembly.
 You may review the Council's current report.